jsbaan/jsbaan.github.io/_posts/2021-02-26-introduction-to-bayesian-deep-learning0.md

 I refer you to the paper if you're interested in the nitty gritty details ;)

-## Neural Network Priors (Paper Section 5)
+## Neural Network Priors (Section 5) <a name="Priors"></a>

 How can we ever specify a meaningful prior over millions of parameters, I hear you ask?
-Turns out this is a pretty valid question as the Bayesian approach is sometimes criticised because of this.
+It turns out this is a pretty valid question.
+In fact, the Bayesian approach is sometimes criticised because of it.

-However, in Section 5 of the paper the authors provide evidence that specifying a vague prior such as a simple Gaussian might actually not be such a bad idea.
+However, in Section 5 of the paper the authors provide evidence that specifying a vague prior, such as a simple Gaussian might actually not be such a bad idea.

 > "Vague Gaussian priors over parameters, when combined with a neural network architecture, induce a distribution over functions with useful inductive biases"